prince2004patel/sentiment-analysis-amazon-kindle/README.md

    - **Accuracy**: 75%
    - This model uses Word2Vec to convert words into vectors and averages the vectors to classify the sentiment of the text.

+### Spam Detection

+1. **Bag of Words (BoW) with Multinomial Naive Bayes (MNB)**

+   - **Accuracy**: 98%
+   - This model uses the Bag of Words approach to convert text into feature vectors and then classifies messages as Spam or Ham using Multinomial Naive Bayes.

+2. **TF-IDF**

+   - **Accuracy**: 97%
+   - This model evaluates the importance of words and classifies messages based on term frequency and inverse document frequency.

+3. **Word2Vec**
+   - **Accuracy**: 94%
+   - This model uses Word2Vec to generate word embeddings and classifies the messages.

 ## Setup Instructions

 ### 1. Clone the Repository